SWU-Karabast/forceteki/docs/implementing-cards.md

 ### Action abilities

-Action abilities are abilities from card text which provide actions that players may trigger during the action phase.
+Action abilities are abilities from card text with the bold text **"Action [_one or more costs_]:"**, followed by an effect.
+This provides an action the player may trigger during the action phase.
 They are declared using the `addActionAbility` method.
 See [ActionAbility.ts](../server/game/core/ability/ActionAbility.ts) for full documentation (_NOTE: may be stale_).
 Here are some common scenarios:

 #### Declaring an action